reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## What is Apache Camel

-As explained at the start, Apache Camel is an integration framework for routing (taking a data payload also called message) from a source system to a destination system) and mediation (processing like filtering the message based on one or more message attributes, modifying certain fields of the message, enrichment by making API calls, etc).
+As explained at the start, Apache Camel is an integration framework.
+Camel can do :
+1. **Routing** : Take a data payload also called message from a source system to a destination system
+2. **Mediation** : Message processing like filtering the message based on one or more message attributes, modifying certain fields of the message, enrichment by making API calls, etc.

-The important concepts of Apache Camel used during integration are shown in this diagram:
+Some of the important concepts of Apache Camel used during integration are shown in this diagram:

 ![Camel Message Flow](/assets/img/posts/camel-spring/camel-arch.png)